pivotal/docs-tas-adapter/install.md

    kpack_clusterbuilder_name: "KPACK-CLUSTER-BUILDER-NAME"
    ```

-   Where:

-   - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
+   Where `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
 Tanzu Build Service provides two cluster builders named `base` and `default`.
 To create your own builder, see [Managing Builders](https://docs.vmware.com/en/Tanzu-Build-Service/1.4/vmware-tanzu-build-service-v13/GUID-managing-builders.html) in the Tanzu Build Service documentation, and update this setting with the corresponding builder name.

 ### <a id="openshift"></a>(Optional) Configuration for OpenShift

-To configure Application Service Adapter for installation on OpenShift:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure Application Service Adapter for installation on OpenShift, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    shared: